Skip to main content

 EditModify locally managed user details (for example, roles).

-DisableDisable the user and prevent access to the AI Command Center.
+DisableDisable the User and prevent access to the AI Command Center.

-DeletePermanently remove the user from the system (available only with Basic Authentication).
+DeletePermanently remove the User from the system (available only with Basic Authentication).

-Assign AppsManage application licenses assigned to the user.
+Assign AppsManage application licenses assigned to the User.

-AuditView audit logs related to the selected user.
+AuditView audit logs related to the selected User.

 note